Variance-Reduced Off-Policy TDC Learning: Non-Asymptotic Convergence Analysis: Abstract

 \section{Abstract}

 Variance reduction techniques have been successfully applied to temporal-difference (TD) learning and help to improve the sample complexity in policy evaluation.
 However, the existing work applied variance reduction to either the less popular one time-scale TD algorithm or the two time-scale GTD algorithm but with a finite number of i.i.d.\ samples, and both algorithms apply to only the on-policy setting.
 In this work, we develop a variance reduction scheme for the two time-scale TDC algorithm in the off-policy setting and analyze its non-asymptotic convergence rate over both i.i.d.\ and Markovian samples.
-In the i.i.d.\ setting, our algorithm achieves a sample complexity $\calO(\epsilon^{-\frac{3}{5}} \log{\epsilon}^{-1})$ that is lower than the state-of-the-art result $\calO(\epsilon^{-1} \log {\epsilon}^{-1})$.
+In the i.i.d.\ setting, our algorithm matches the best-known lower bound $\Tilde{\calO}(\epsilon^{-1}$).
 In the Markovian setting, our algorithm achieves the state-of-the-art sample complexity $\calO(\epsilon^{-1} \log {\epsilon}^{-1})$ that is near-optimal.
 Experiments demonstrate that the proposed variance-reduced TDC achieves a smaller asymptotic convergence error than both the conventional TDC and the variance-reduced TD.